- Education and Science»

 In the beginning of the war, large, cone-shaped Sibley Tents (similar to Native American tipis, which were the inspiration) were often issued for shelter.
 A center pole, sitting upon a metal tripod, formed the “foundation” upon which the canvas tent was placed and staked to the ground with wooden or iron pegs.
 In cooler weather, the center of the tent, right by the tripod and pole, often contained a wood or coal burning stove for heating purposes.
 The stove’s chimney reached up and out of a circular opening at the top of the tent, which was covered with an attached canvas flap in cases of stormy weather.
 In the absence of a stove, a fire pit was dug into the ground.
 There was one entrance to the interior, close to the ground, covered by another attached canvas flap.
 Navigation within this type of tent was tricky given the crowded conditions within it.
 A dozen, or more, men could have been sheltered in one of these, lying with their heads toward the canvas and their feet pointing toward the center (not unlike spokes in a wheel).

 Wedge Tents were smaller tents, shaped like an A, and sheltered about four or six men each.
 It was erected via two vertical poles punched into the ground with a third pole that lied horizontally across them.
 Over this horizontal pole, the canvas was stretched and staked to the ground.
 The tent was closed on one end, and the other end’s entrance had flaps on either side of the vertical pole that could have been tied together.
 The men that were sheltered in these tents lied parallel to the crossbar.
-They were often so cramped that they needed to sleep in spoon fashion.
-If one wanted to turn over, he needed to call out “Spoon” so the others could roll over onto the same side.
+They were often so cramped that they needed to sleep in spoon fashion, where all occupants slept on their sides the same way.
+If one wanted to turn over, he needed to call out “Spoon” so the others could roll over onto their other sides.

 Shelter, aka “dog” Tents, were small tents, made of cotton or duck, not canvas.
 They were open at both ends, and were so low to the ground that men crawled on all fours like dogs (thus the tent’s nickname) to enter them.